The Cloud Foundry Integration module provides the adjustments necessary to easily deploy Magnolia on Cloud Foundry.

 Lucene indexes are stored on the local filesystem of the application.
 As a consequence, indexes are rebuilt each time the application container is started.
 There is no way to store the indexes elsewhere in the infrastructure.
 Although hacks to store the indexes in a db, infinispan or in a shared memory do exist, they require coding that goes beyond the purpose of this evaluation.

-Magnolia's cache implementation presents a similar issue to that of lucene indexes.
-The cache is emptied each time the application container is started.
-An alternative is to use a shared cache on top of the public instances (such as Varnish), or cache services offered by the Cloud Foundry provider.
-The Magnolia cache must be configured to not cache the same assets or pages to save memory.
+An alternative to Ehcache is to use a shared cache on top of the public instances (such as Varnish), or cache services offered by the Cloud Foundry provider.
+The Magnolia cache must be configured to not cache the same assets or pages in order to save memory.

 Logs are stored in the application container and are lost on restart.
 Cloud Foundry provides a mechanism to send the log to another shared service dedicated to monitoring.
 The mechanism depends on the chosen provider.